muratk5n/thirdwave/en/README.md

 Yeaa there was no danger of that..
 Reps were toast, thanks to W's dismal approval.

-"But the invasion could be a gamble in the case of a McCain Presidency"
+"But the invasion could have been a gamble in the case of a McCain Presidency"

 ---